 In 2018, the reigning champion Sergio Garcia went into the tournament looking to defend his title; he lost his chance in the first round.
 During the 15th hole, the golfer hit his ball into the water five times in a row while trying to reach the green.
 Garcia ended up finishing the hole in 13 strokes, tying for the worst score on one hole on the course and sinking himself to the bottom of the leaderboard.

-Shiso Kanakuri, Japan's "father of the marathon" and one of the country's first Olympians, came to the 1912 Stockholm Games at a disadvantage.
+Shizo Kanakuri, Japan's "father of the marathon" and one of the country's first Olympians, came to the 1912 Stockholm Games at a disadvantage.
 Japan had little experience training Olympic marathon runners and Kanakuri was stuck on the Trans-Siberian Railway for 10 days before the games with little opportunity to train.
-He collapsed in the middle of the race due to extreme overheating and was taken in by local residents before returning to Japan.
+He collapsed in the middle of the race because of extreme overheating and was taken in by residents before returning to Japan.
 Kanakuri forgot to inform race officials of his withdrawal from the race and he was marked missing.
 55 years later—after a long and successful running career—he was invited back to Stockholm to finish the race; his final time was 54 years, 8 months, 6 days, 5 hours, 32 minutes and 20.3 seconds.

 Forever remembered as “The Midges Game,” Game 2 of the 2007 American League Division Series between the New York Yankees and Cleveland Indians became one for the history books.
 It was an unusually hot and humid day at the ballpark and in the middle of the seventh inning, an infestation of midges ravaged the field.
 Joba Chamberlain was the Yankees reliever on the mound and was inundated with the bugs.
 Chamberlain wound up getting shellacked by the Indians batters, costing the Yankees the game and ultimately the series.